marwan-abdellah/Buildyard/README.md

 configuration file, which contains the following variables:

 * NAME\_VERSION: the required version of the project
-* NAME\_DEPENDS: optional name list of dependencies
+* NAME\_DEPENDS: list of dependencies, OPTIONAL and REQUIRED keywords are recognized.
+Projects with missing required dependencies will not be configured
 * NAME\_REPO\_TYPE: optional, git, git-svn or svn.
 Default is git
 * NAME\_REPO\_URL: git or svn repository URL
 * NAME\_REPO\_TAG: The svn revision or git tag to use to build the project